 The game has multiple endings, and this time the developers have added in-app purchases that will help you solve puzzles quickly and reach the game’s true ending.
 You will also have to craft keys and for that you will have to search for materials to create them.

-Another excellent J-horror RPG, Owl Head has an eerie haunted mansion setting.
+Another excellent horror adventure game, Owl Head has an eerie haunted mansion setting.
 You will follow the adventure of a teenager and his friends who decide to explore an abandoned mansion.
 Taking it as a challenge, the protagonist and his friends enter the dilapidated building.

 The game starts when they get inside the mansion and all kids, except the main character mysteriously disappear without leaving a trace.
 Your objective is to search for them and explore the mansion for clues and secrets.
 As soon as you start exploring, a weird-looking Owl mask-wearing guy will start stalking your character.
 You will have to run away from him and hide your character inside tables or in a closet in one of the multiple rooms or find a way to get rid of the “Owl Head”.